Yoshinobu Takeda Shihan

 Aikido Kenkyukai International (AKI)

-When Takeda Shihan first opened his Higashi Totsuka Dojo, he approached a friend of his, a Zen monk named Motomiya-san who lived near Mount Fuji, to brush some calligraphy for the new dojo.
+When Takeda Shihan first opened his Higashi Totsuka Dojo, he approached a close friend of his, a Zen monk named Soken Motomiya who lived near Mount Fuji, to brush some calligraphy for the new dojo.
 The scroll hanging in a typical Aikido dojo comprises the three characters which make up Ai-ki-do: ‘ai‘ meaning ‘confluence’, ‘ki‘ meaning universal energy or spirit’, and ‘do‘ meaning the ‘path’ or ‘Way’.
 When Sensei received the scroll from Motomiya-san, the third character had been omitted.
 “But where is the Way?”, asked Sensei.
 Motomiya-san laughed and smiled.
-“You must find your own Way”, he replied.
+“You must find your own Way“, he replied.

 And so began Aikido Kenkyukai (‘Aikido Research Group’), a collaboration of like-minded individuals inspired by the idea of supplementing classical Aikido technique with the freedom to develop a creative and individual expression of the Art for themselves.
-People from all over the world have been drawn to this fascinating way of practice, and AKI dojos can now be found in countries such as Australia, New Zealand, Japan, Canada, USA, Chile, Uruguay, Argentina, England, Germany and Tanzania.
+People from all over the world have been drawn to this fascinating way of practice, and AKI dojos can now be found in countries such as Australia, New Zealand, Japan, Canada, USA, Chile, Uruguay, England, Germany and Tanzania.
 Each dojo has its own unique feeling so go and visit them all!